Skip to content

 Location-wise, Hudayriyat Island came out on top with approximately AED 11.97 billion in transactions.
 Reem Island followed with AED 9.45 billion, Saadiyat Island posted AED 8.8 billion, and Yas Island recorded activity exceeding AED 5.5 billion.

-Supply is catching up, slowly.
+Supply is catching up, but slowly.
 Sixteen new real estate projects were registered during Q1 2026, a 60% increase from the same period last year.
 Residential supply across Abu Dhabi is projected to reach 325,248 units in 2026 and 333,564 units in 2027.
 The pipeline is growing, but demand is still outpacing it.

 99 Countries Worth of Foreign Capital

 This is the detail that signals something well past a local market moment.
-Foreign investment within investment zones accounted for approximately 84% of total investment value, surpassing AED 36.4 billion out of a total AED 43.59 billion, a 242% increase compared to Q1 2025.
+Foreign investment within investment zones accounted for approximately 84% of total investment value, surpassing AED 36.4 billion out of a total AED 43.59 billion — a 242% increase compared to Q1 2025.
 The top buyer markets were the United Kingdom, India, the Russian Federation, China, Jordan, France, and Egypt.

 Foreign direct investment by individuals reached AED 8.27 billion, a 423% increase compared to Q1 2025, and equivalent to the total FDI Abu Dhabi recorded across the entire year of 2025.
 Investors from 99 nationalities participated, up from 68 nationalities during the same period last year.